VonRiddarn/thinking-in-react-tutorial/README.md

-# Thinking in react tutorial
+# Thinking in react tutorial `typescript-unmodified`
 Following along the "Thinking in React" tutorial at:  https://react.dev/learn/thinking-in-react

 ## About this project